Rufus For Real

 Serving: 1serving | Calories: 400kcal | Carbohydrates: 6g | Protein: 29g | Fat: 29g | Saturated Fat: 7g | Polyunsaturated Fat: 6g | Monounsaturated Fat: 13g | Trans Fat: 1g | Cholesterol: 114mg | Sodium: 109mg | Potassium: 372mg | Fiber: 1g | Sugar: 2g | Vitamin A: 219IU | Vitamin C: 17mg | Calcium: 38mg | Iron: 2mg

-• Simple green salad — A lemony vinaigrette balances the richness of the chicken and brightens the whole plate.
+• Simple green salad — A bright vinaigrette balances the richness of the chicken.

-• Roasted vegetables — Carrots, crispy roasted Brussels sprouts, asparagus, or green beans all roast beautifully alongside the chicken.
+• Roasted vegetables — Carrots, Brussels sprouts, asparagus, or green beans all roast beautifully alongside the chicken.

 Storage & Reheating

-• Refrigerate leftovers — Store carved chicken in an airtight container for up to 3–4 days.
-Keep the pan drippings too — they’re liquid gold.
+• Refrigerate: Store leftover chicken and pan drippings in an airtight container for up to 4 days.

 Do I have to truss the chicken?

-The thickest part of the bird (usually the breast or thigh) should reach 165°F. Pull the chicken around 160°F and let it rest — carryover cooking will bring it up to temperature.
+The thickest part of the breast or thigh should reach 165°F. I like to pull the chicken around 160°F and let carryover cooking finish the job while it rests.

 Do I need to brine the chicken?